The Women's College, University of Sydney: Resident assistants

-In addition to academic support, the College appoints a dynamic team of Resident Assistants (RAs) each year, who provide pastoral care to all students.
-RAs are students in their senior years of university and having already negotiated the transition to uni and living away from home, they are well-equipped to help out others.
-The RAs help staff and House Committee with many events and College initiatives and are a point of contact for all students.
-They also assist with the safety and security of the College and are on call for emergencies after hours.
-They work with the Dean of Students to ensure that everyone at College feels at home.
+In addition to academic support, the college appoints a dynamic team of resident assistants (RAs) each year, who provide pastoral care to all students.
+RAs are students in their senior years of university and having already negotiated the transition to uni and living away from home, they are well equipped to help out others.
+The RAs help staff and House Committee with many events and college initiatives and are a point of contact for all students.
+They also assist with the safety and security of the college and are on call for emergencies after hours.
+They work with the dean of students to ensure that everyone at college feels at home.

 Admissions

-The College admits between 70 and 100 students annually, in a competitive admissions process which involves a formal application and interview.
+The college admits between 70 and 100 students annually, in a competitive admissions process which involves a formal application and interview.
 The process is rolling throughout the year, and applications are accepted for students wishing to enter first year at the University of Sydney, as well as those in subsequent years of study and at post-graduate level.

-In addition to residential places, the College offers affiliate membership to enable students to access its academic and social programmes, but maintain independent living elsewhere.
+In addition to residential places, the college offers affiliate membership to enable students to access its academic and social programmes, but maintain independent living elsewhere.
 Affiliate applications are accepted throughout the year from women at all stages of their tertiary studies.

 The Women's College offers a number of scholarships for resident students on the basis of merit and financial need.
-Scholarships are available to students from government schools, rural areas, Indigenous and Torres Strait Islander backgrounds, post graduate medical students and students aiming to study at the Conservatorium of Music.
+Scholarships are available to students from government schools, rural areas, Indigenous and Torres Strait Islander backgrounds, postgraduate medical students and students aiming to study at the Conservatorium of Music.

-The Grace Frazer Award (est. 1892) is an academic entrance prize given to the student or students who enter the College in their first year of tertiary study with the highest ATAR in their College fresher cohort.
-It was endowed by Marie Florence (Mrs Charles Burton) Fairfax, who was a member of the Ladies' Committee that raised funds to establish the College and was a member of the College Council from 1891–1893.
+The Grace Frazer Award (est. 1892) is an academic entrance prize given to the student or students who enter the college in their first year of tertiary study with the highest ATAR in their college fresher cohort.
+It was endowed by Marie Florence (Mrs Charles Burton) Fairfax, who was a member of the Ladies' Committee that raised funds to establish the college and was a member of the College Council from 1891–1893.
 The scholarship was established in honour of her sister Grace Frazer.